top of page

 The Great Budget Mystery: Examining How The University of Arizona Wildcats Budget is Missing $240 Million and the Impact on Sports Programs

-Pat Mcafee University of Arizona Wildcats
+University of Arizona Triathlon

 In early November, it was reported that the University of Arizona Wildcats budget had been miscalculated by a massive $240 Million dollars.
 How is such a terrible miscalculation possible in a professional setting?
 Who knows.
 In the sports world, it then led to reports of athletic teams potentially being cut completely by the athletic department as a way to recoup their massive budgeting mistake.
 Coupled with the upcoming transfer from the Pac12 to the Big 12, people expected some programs to get cut when the news was initially announced.
 Whenever athletic sports cuts are mentioned, the Olympic Sports immediately get nervous because historically these are the first few programs to go since they do not bring any revenue to the school.
 With Title IX laws it usually puts men's swimming, water polo, track & field, and XC at the largest risk.
 If enough programs get cut then the same sports on the women’s side become at risk.
 With NCAA Triathlon being a emerging sport, many were wondering if the University of Arizona Women's Triathlon Team could get the short end of the budget cuts and thus eliminate 1 of the 3 Power 5 programs in NCAA Triathlon.
 Especially due to the fact that NCAA Triathlon took a step backwards in 2023 in regards to compliance and had only 31-34 programs even reach compliance.